 1980: Clairvius Narcisse

 As the story was generally told in newspapers in 1980, on April 30, 1962, a peasant named Clairvius Narcisse was admitted to the Albert Schweitzer Hospital at Deschapelles, Haiti, complaining of fever, body aches, and 'general malaise;' alarmingly, he was also spitting up blood.
 Over the next day his condition rapidly declined, until on May 2 Narcisse was pronounced dead at 1:15 in the afternoon by the two attending physicians.
-One of Clairvius' sisters was present when he died, Angelina; she immediately notified the family, and a short time later an elder sister, Marie Claire, arrived, identified the body, and added her thumbprint to the official death certificate.
+One of Clairvius' sisters, Angelina, was present when he died; she immediately notified the family, and a short time later an elder sister, Marie Claire, arrived, identified the body, and added her thumbprint to the official death certificate.
 Narcisse's body was placed in cold storage for twenty-four hours, then buried on May 3 at 10:00 AM, in a small cemetery just north of Clairvius' home village of L'Estere.
 Ten days later a heavy concrete memorial slab was placed over the grave by his family.

-Eighteeen years later, in 1980, a man approached Angelina Narcisse in the marketplace of L'Estere, and introduced himself using a childhood nickname for Clairvius that only intimate family members knew.
-The man, who claimed to be Clairvius, explained that eighteen years previously he had refused to sell his portion of the family land he had inheirited to his brother, and that his brother had arranged for Clairvius to be made into a zombie so the land would pass to him.
+Eighteen years later, in 1980, a man approached Angelina Narcisse in the marketplace of L'Estere, and introduced himself using a childhood nickname for Clairvius that only intimate family members knew.
+The man, who claimed to be Clairvius, explained that eighteen years previously he had refused to sell his portion of the family land he had inherited to his brother, and that his brother had arranged for Clairvius to be made into a zombie so the land would pass to his brother.
 Clairvius had been dug up before the slab was placed in the cemetery, and had spent two years working as a zombie in the far north of the country.
 After two years his master had been killed, and Clairvius and all the other zombies had dispersed, free of whatever influence the master had held over them.
 For the next sixteen years Claivius had avoided returning home, fearful of his brother, until he heard of his sibling's death... which is why he had finally returned.

-Lamarque Douyon, who was director of the Centre de Psychiatrie et Neurologie Mars-Kline in Port-au-Prince, had made it his task for the past twenty years to investigate every public appearance of a supposed 'zombie' that occurred; he soon involved himself with the Narcisse case.
-Douyon designed a questionarre with the help of Clairvius' living family that would quiz the claimed zombie about the dead man's childhood; the questions were ones that only the true Clairvius Narcisse and his immediate family would have knowledge of.
+Lamarque Douyon, who was director of the Centre de Psychiatrie et Neurologie Mars-Kline in Port-au-Prince, had made it his task for twenty years to investigate every public appearance of a supposed 'zombie' that occurred; he soon involved himself with the Narcisse case.
+Douyon designed a questionnaire with the help of Clairvius' living family that would quiz the claimed zombie about the dead man's childhood; all of the questions were ones that only the true Clairvius Narcisse and his immediate family would have knowledge of.
 The man claiming to be Clairvius answered them all correctly.
 There was also no clear social or monetary motive for the family to commit a fraud or a hoax.

 A Zombie's Story

-He was walked a great distance to a northern plantation near Ravine-Trompette owned by a bocor named Josef Jean.
+Narcisse was walked a great distance to a northern plantation near Ravine-Trompette owned by a bocor named Josef Jean.
 Here, Narcisse claimed, he worked with 151 other zombies, 9 of whom were female, for two years.
 From sunrise to sunset he was put to work in the fields, weeding and planting; at night he would rest in a big hanger with all of the other zombies.
 Narcisse stated he was aware the whole time; he knew he was a zombie, he missed friends and family, and wanted to return home.
 But he was held back by a strange inability to interact with the world in a normal way.
-Events around him felt dreamlike, distorted, and slow; simple obstacles seemed impossible to pass or deal with; and he was unable to make decisions or take concious action of any sort.
+Events around him felt dreamlike, distorted, and slow; simple obstacles seemed impossible to pass or deal with; and he was unable to make decisions or take conscious action of any sort.
 One of the doctors who had examined Narcisse in 1980 said he had been told by the ex-zombie that a small stream on the property had appeared as if it were a large river, impossible to cross.
 Another aspect of Narcisse's story matched up to Haitian beliefs regarding zombies; that the food he was fed was salt free.
 Other than that simple difference, the food was generally "normal peasant fare," and the zombies were fed just once a day.

-In 1964, one of the other zombies stopped eating his daily meals; he was beaten repeatedly for this... then one day, in the midst of the beating, this zombie grabbed a hoe and, "in a fit of rage," killed the bocor.
 From here, I have two different accounts of what happened next... the first states simply that with the bocor dead, the zombies dispersed.
 The second story -- intriguingly -- states that the bocor's widow "gave them salt and freed them," after which the zombies were all placed in an alms house in Cap Haitien, from which the zombies presumably then dispersed.
-This second story has a connection to the statement from the doctor who told by Narcisse that the stream looked like a river when he was a zombie; the doctor was also told that when Narcisse left the plantation, after eating the salt, the stream appeared in its correct appearance to the ex-zombie... implying Narcisse believed the salt had cured him of the dreamlike state he had existed in for two years.
+This second story has a connection to the statement from the doctor who was told in 1980 by Narcisse that the stream looked like a river when he was a zombie; the doctor was also told that when Narcisse left the plantation, after eating the salt, the stream appeared in its correct appearance to the former zombie... implying that Narcisse believed the salt had cured him of the dreamlike state he had existed in for two years.

 Narcisse remained in the north for several years, then moved to Saint Michel de l'Attalaye in the south for eight years.
 During this time he sent letters to his family in l'Estere, but no response was ever returned.
 When news of his brother's death reached him, Clairvius Narcisse finally returned to l'Estere.